alnoki/AAAAAA/doc/dev-guide/concepts/documentation.rst

    Section title
    =============

    Welcome to this section.
 No double overline needed here!
+Let's talk about :ref:`documentation <concepts-documentation>`

+   .. admonition:: How about this nice custom admonition?

+      Check out this blank line ^^

    Subsection title
    ----------------